Horrible Histories: The Movie – Rotten Romans

 Horrible Histories: The Movie – Rotten Romans is a 2019 British historical comedy film directed by Dominic Brigstocke, based on the book series of the same name by author Terry Deary, and the television series of 2009 and 2015 on CBBC.
 The film production, of one of the stories, was announced in March 2016.
 The film is a co-production, between Altitude Film Entertainment, BBC Films and Citrus Films.
-It was released on 26 July 2019.
+It was released on 26 July 2019 to mixed reviews.

+In the film, a Roman teenager is exiled to Roman Britain because one of his schemes angered the Roman emperor Nero.
+To his horror, the youth has to serve as a soldier against the Boudican revolt.

 Synopsis

 Atti, a Roman teenager with brains but no muscle, is always coming up with schemes, but one of these upsets Emperor Nero.
-For his punishment, he is sent to cold wet Britain on the fringe of the Roman Empire.
+For his punishment, he is sent to the cold wet province of Roman Britain on the fringe of the Roman Empire.

-Whilst in Britain, he is captured by Orla, a feisty Celt, but they eventually come to an understanding, but to Atti's horror, when he is returned to his regiment, he finds himself pitted against Orla and her tribe at the Battle of Watling Street.
+Whilst in Britain, he is captured by Orla, a feisty Celt, but they eventually come to an understanding, but to Atti's horror, when he is returned to his regiment, he finds himself pitted against Orla and her tribe at the Boudican revolt's Battle of Watling Street.

 Cast

 Production

 The rights to a film were optioned from the Horrible Histories author, Terry Deary.
-The project was filmed in Bulgaria and the United Kingdom.
+The project was filmed in Bulgaria and the United Kingdom, including in the Roman villa and Iron Age village at Butser Ancient Farm in Hampshire, and Iron Age roundhouses at Celtic Harmony in Hertfordshire.